PetCoverPro

 Older-dog pet insurance picks compared

-Plan tiersEssential, Classic, UltimateLifetimeAccident Only, Time Limited, Maximum Benefit, Lifetime
+Plan tiersEssential, Classic, UltimateLifetimeLifetime, Lifetime PlusAccident Only, Time Limited, Maximum Benefit, Lifetime

-Max new-policy ageNo upper age limit at sign-upNo upper age limit at sign-up7 years for dogs on Lifetime, no upper age limit on Accident Only
+Max new-policy ageNo upper age limit at sign-upNo upper age limit at sign-upNo upper age limit at sign-up7 years for dogs on Lifetime, no upper age limit on Accident Only

-UnderwriterAllianz Insurance plcAgria Försäkring (UK branch)Red Sands Insurance Company (Europe) Ltd
+UnderwriterAllianz Insurance plcAgria Försäkring (UK branch)Great Lakes Insurance UK Limited (Munich Re group)Red Sands Insurance Company (Europe) Ltd

-Get a quote Visit Petplan → Visit Agria → Visit Animal Friends →
+Get a quote Visit Petplan → Visit Agria → Visit Petgevity → Visit Animal Friends →

 What to know before insuring a senior dog

 That is why staying on a lifetime policy from a young age, even if you switch brands occasionally, is so much more valuable than switching to a senior policy late.
 If you can keep an existing lifetime policy in force without a break, the chronic conditions diagnosed during it remain covered.
-Switching insurer breaks that protection.
-Petplan and Agria are the two brands that keep your options open if you do reach the senior years without a policy in place.
+Switching insurer usually breaks that protection.
+Petplan, Agria and Petgevity are the brands that keep your options open if you do reach the senior years without a policy in place.

 Frequently asked questions